tleminh2014/cen4010_fa21_g09/Milestones-documents/M3_group9.md

 # Identify key risks for your project at this time

 1\.
-For specific risks, this would also be learning new frameworks and working a lot with jQuery can be a negative for me.
-I am very knowledgeable in HTML, C++, and Python to help assist any background issues.
+For specific risks, this would also be learning new frameworks and working a lot with jQuery can be a challenge for the team members who may not have worked with it in the past.
+Many teammates are knowledgeable in HTML, C++, and Python to help assist any frontend and backend issues.
+Team integration and catching everyone up to speed with newly added code they had not directly worked on can also be a challenge.

 2\.
-Scheduling risks for our team would be gathering information as a whole and also keeping up with each other\'s progress and can create lag time while creating our website.
+Scheduling risks for our team would be gathering information about team progress, maintaining momentum during tight deadlines can create lag time while creating our website.

 3\.
-For technical risks, I say the most common issue to come upon when creating the website would be trying to solve each other's code and fix up any issues someone else created.
+For technical risks, the most common issue to come upon when creating the website would be trying to solve each other's code and fix up any issues someone else created.
 The reason why would be because since the communication is minimal, another user will try to edit the